emagiz/emdocs/portal-documentation/deployment/linux-deployment.md

 | SERVICELOGFILE | Path to the service log file in the example case this would be /opt/emagiz/emagiztest/logs/service.log |
 | USER | User that is going to run the emagiz process. e.g. emagiztest |
 | GROUP | Group that is allowed to start the process. e.g. emagiztest |

+After filling the appropriate settings you can test the script by running it.
+Make sure you have the license file in place otherwise you will not be able to start your process.

+admin@community:/opt/emagiz/emagiztest/service$ sudo ./daemon-installer.sh start
+When the service starts succesfully, you can call the same command again except with the stop command to stop the daemon.
+Now all that remains is to install the daemon as a service you can do this by calling the command.

+    admin@community:/opt/emagiz/emagiztest/service$ sudo ./daemon-installer.sh install

+From now on you can start and stop the service by calling the service <servicename> start/stop

+    admin@community:/opt/emagiz/emagiztest/service$ sudo service emagizService start

+ Or

+    admin@community:/opt/emagiz/emagiztest/service$ sudo initctl emagizService start